-6) Dangerous experiences turn out to make the best memories (as long as you don’t die of course).
+6) Dangerous experiences make the best memories (as long as you don’t die).

 7) My uncle was determined to get into better shape and learn orienteering (understanding maps and how to read them).
-He began competing in orienteering races – not only did he become great at reading maps, he got in great shape during the process.
-Tough situations can turn into a huge motivator.
+He began competing in orienteering races – not only did he become excellent at reading maps, but he also got in great shape during the process.
+Challenging situations can turn into a huge motivator.
 Use those to your advantage.

-8) I also learned that this was not my last visit to Half Dome.
+8) I also learned this was not my last visit to Half Dome.

-It’s been more than 10 years since I’ve been there, but I have a huge desire to go back.
+It’s been more than ten years since I’ve been there, but I greatly desire to return.

-I read this article in Backpacker Magazine about it being such a crowded hike and how the real purists set out via moonlight and headlamp around 3am arriving to climb the granite face just in time to watch the sun rise.
+I read this article in Backpacker about it being such a crowded hike and how the real purists set out via moonlight and headlamp around 3 am to climb the granite face just in time to watch the sunrise.

 Then heading back down to pass the first set of hikers heading up for the day.

-I have a deep desire to do this and if you’ll stick with me long enough, you’ll see it crossed off my life list.
+I deeply desire to do this, and if you stick with me long enough, you’ll see it crossed off my life list.

 Have you started your life list yet?